ddamato/token-operations/README.md

   }
 }
 ```
 While this looks immediately overwhelming, **this project recommends that operations are sharable**.
-So to make the concept more approachable, the following is also possible:
+So to make the concept more approachable, the following is also possible with an identical result:

 ```json
 {